marioplumbeer/marioplumbeer.github.io/blog/content/posts/before-the-fame-pt-2/index.md

 Those were some of the problems I captured that I believed were preventing the restaurant from becoming profitable.
 I showed the list of problems to the owner, but he wasn't convinced if we solved those problems, the restaurant would become profitable.
 I wasn't sure how much it would help, to I decided to run a survey to figure out.

 ### Opportunity: prioritize through surveys
-My wife had this idea about letting customers fill out a survey and vote for things we do well and things to improve.
-My wife and my in-law (yes, they used to work for the same restaurant) got together and came up with this box and a bunch of forms customers could fill out and provide feedback.
+My ex had this idea about letting customers fill out a survey and vote for things we do well and things to improve.
+My ex and her mom (yes, they used to work for the same restaurant) got together and came up with this box and a bunch of forms customers could fill out and provide feedback.
 The forms were strategically placed on their way out and they had to put it in a box close to the cashier's counter.

 It was a success!
 Many customers participated and validated my assumptions about which problems we should tackle first.
 At the end of the day, I addressed all problems, but this technique helped me gain trust with the owner (and customers) - which listened to my ideas more easily from that point on.